Links:

 Nurse Shark

-Following is a Narrative of what was one of the best of our recent Hudson
+Following here is a narrative of one of the best of the FONT Hudson

 Barnegat Light, New Jersey, May 25/26 2003

-During our Memorial Day Pelagic Trip from Barnegat Light NJ for 2003, there was some very good seabirding!
+During our Memorial Day Pelagic Trip from Barnegat Light NJ in 2003, there was some very good seabirding!

 We left the dock at 9pm, and arrived at the Hudson Canyon, about 95 miles offshore, about 4am, an hour and a half before dark.